swt1024/ELGE/README.md

 ### 4. Heterogeneous representation learning

-You can train the model and evaluate it on test cell types using the provided shell script:
+You can train the model using the provided shell script:
 ```
 python train.py --layer_sizes 64 256 \
 	--samples_num 20 25 \